microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterfacePreview.md

 -----

-### SkillExecutionDeviceGPU <a name="SkillExecutionDeviceGPU"></a>
+### SkillExecutionDeviceDirectX <a name="SkillExecutionDeviceDirectX"></a>
 ``implements`` [ISkillExecutionDevice](#ISkillExecutionDevice)

-Provides a GPU execution device and its information useful to infer if a skill could be run with it appropriately in the consumer's context.
+Provides a DirectX execution device and its information useful to infer if a skill could be run with it appropriately in the consumer's context.
 Also acts as a static factory for itself.

 #### Properties
 -----
 ##### AdapterId

-The adapter ID of this GPU device.
+The adapter ID of this DirectX device.

 ```csharp
 long AdapterId { get; }